Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 4. If we want to added tables or/and new properties to the Database.
 Doesn't matter Local database and/or to Web Application (to Azure portal) the process is the same:

-### Connection string full path allows to connect with that Database which is mentioned in the connection string and allows to add tables and properties that we indicated in Data folder/Context DB connection file and Data/Models --> to that DB that is mentioned in connecion string.
+### use Connection string full path, it allows to connect with that Database which is mentioned in the connection string and allows to add tables and properties that we indicated in Data folder/Context DB connection file and Data/Models --> to that DB that is mentioned in connecion string.

 ### Key Vault --> doesn't have connection string full path, therefore can't add needed tables and properties to the correct Database.

-Process step by step how to add tables and properties to the DB:
+### Process step by step how to add tables and properties to the DB:

-- We will update only that database that is mentioned in ConnectionString full path --> can be in User Secrets file /or Variable environment /or in appsettings.json (don't keep web Connection string in the appsettings.json).
+- We will update only that database that is mentioned in ConnectionString full path --> ConnectionString can be written in User Secrets file /or Variable environment /or in appsettings.json (DON'T KEEP WEB CONNECTION STRING in the appsettings.json --> only localhost connection string).
 Example below-->

 ```C#
 //Connection string from User Secrets file / appsettings.json file (For example)